Madhuri9063m/pomodoro-start/README.md

 ├── README.md

 ▶️ How to Run
-Make sure Python is installed (python --version)
+Make sure Python is installed (python --version).
 Clone or download the repository.
 Place tomato.png in the same folder as main.py.
 Run the program: